‘Some of the worst I’ve seen’: Local emergency rooms face longer wait times, crowded conditions

 COVID-19 and the Delta Variant are contributing to the backup as well.
 URMC told News 8 there were 51 COVID cases on impatient floors, and 18 cases in the ICU, in early October.

 Dr. Kamali says the vaccine mandate has not made a noticeable affect on staff in the emergency room, as the vast majority are already vaccinated.
-This has been a problem for other hospitals in the region.
+This has been a problem for other hospitals in the region also.

 He says the backup shouldn’t be a reason someone chooses to go elsewhere, especially if the emergency room is more accessible to them, or if they feel they need immediate care.